 If your EAD will expire within 1 year and there is a history of the existence of prior residency status renewals, lenders can assume continued employment beyond the expiry of the EAD.

-If no prior renewals exist, the lender must then determine whether the likelihood of a renewal exists based on information from the USCIS.
+If no prior renewals exist, the lender must then determine whether the likelihood of renewal exists based on information from the USCIS.

 FHA Loans for DACA

-Down Payment Loans for Homes While on DACA
+USDA Loans for DACA

 At this time, DACA recipients do not qualify for USDA loans.
 According to the USDA, “USDA guaranteed home loans can fund only owner-occupied primary residences.
 Other eligibility requirements include: U.S. citizenship (or permanent residency).
 A monthly payment — including principal, interest, insurance and taxes — that’s 29% or less of your monthly income.”